xEpiqq/Infinite-Taco-Bell-Survey-Generator/README.md

 # Infinite-Taco-Bell-Survey-Generator
-Maximum sweepstakes entry.
+Maximum sweepstakes entries.
 Raving reviews.
 Your surefire way to dominate the tellthebell sweepstakes.